-I completed my Bachelor degree in Psychology at the University of Manchester.
+I completed a Bachelor degree in Psychology at the University of Manchester in 2015.
 Having worked for a year in the business sector, I returned to the same university to complete a Master of Research degree, where I developed a strong interest in qualitative research methods.

 BSc (Hons) Psychology, University of Manchester, 2011-2015